ooni/probe-cli/docs/releasing.md

 Go version inside the `GOVERSION` file.
 We try to use a stable, still supported Go version that is compatible with our dependencies.

+We should additionally update the `toolchain` line inside of `go.mod` to use the specific toolchain we want to use.
+(The `toolchain` mechanism was introduced by Go 1.21.0 and it may be that we can now use just the `toolchain` instead of using the `GOVERSIOn` file; this should eventually be investigated.)

-After updating `GOVERSION`, we need to update our stdlib forks:
+After updating `GOVERSION` and `go.mod`, we need to update our stdlib forks:

 - https://github.com/ooni/oocrypto
 - https://github.com/ooni/oohttp